prometheus-msteams/prometheus-msteams/chart/prometheus-msteams/README.md

 ### Customise Messages per MS Teams Channel

 This application uses a [Default Teams Message Card Template](./prometheus-msteams/card.tmpl) to convert incoming Prometheus alerts to teams message cards.
-To define a custom message template per MS Teams channel you can use the following configuration.
+To define a custom message template per MS Teams channel you can use the following configuration:

 ```yaml
 connectorsWithCustomTemplates: